azaz-az/holiday-predictor/README_en_us.md

 ***

+> [!WARNING]
+> This release is Alpha and contains new features that are still in development and may be unstable.

 This gadget can predict the subsequent National Day or New Year's Day holiday schedule, such as when to take a vacation, when to transfer the holiday.

 This project uses the [zhdate](https://github.com/CutePandaSh/zhdate) module.
 It is open source under GPL 3.0.